 Inflation Sensitive Assets

 Inflation sensitive assets are included in the fund to provide returns that are at least partially correlated to inflation over the very long term.
 This characteristic provides a degree of long-term funding protection as pension benefits under the plans are 70% indexed to inflation.
-Both real estate and infrastructure are included in this asset category.
+This asset category includes our real estate and infrastructure investments.

 Absolute Return Assets

-Our absolute return assets play an important role in diversifying risk by generating investment returns that are relatively stable and largely uncorrelated with more traditional assets (primarily return enhancing assets).
-These assets are highly diversified, reflect a wide range of risk-return profiles, and include managed futures, hedge funds and other multi-asset strategies.
-All of these strategies are managed by external investment partners.
+Our absolute return assets play an important role in diversifying risk by generating investment returns that are relatively stable and largely uncorrelated with more traditional assets such as equities.
+These assets are highly diversified, reflect a wide range of risk-return profiles, and include managed futures, hedge funds, and other multi-asset strategies.